ontehfritz/SuperSimpleWorker/README.md

 Currently being developed using mono and OSX.
 The goal of the project is to have it work equally across platforms.

 delayed_job.net (or DJ.NET) encapsulates the common pattern of asynchronously executing longer tasks in the background.
 This is useful for off loading tasks from ASP.NET/MVC or Nancy (http://nancyfx.org) projects.
-It call also be used with any .Net technologies.
+It can also be used with any .Net technologies.

-It can be used with Mono or Microsoft .Net framework.
-As well as cross platform Windows, OSX, and Linux.
+It is ready to be used with Mono or Microsoft .Net framework; As well as cross platform Windows, OSX, and Linux.

 Like the ruby version of delayed_job some examples of use are: